SalomonBrys/Android-FragmentArgumentProcessor/README.md

 -----------

 * Argument names must be valid java identifiers: `[a-zA-Z_][a-zA-Z0-9_]*`
-* Argument types must be valid for a bundle or it will be ignored:
+* Argument types must be valid for a bundle or they will be ignored:
 	- Primitive (eg. int.class)
 	- Primitive array (eg. int[].class)
-	- String, CharSequence or one of their subclass
+	- String, CharSequence or one of their subclasses
-	- Bundle, SparseArray, IBinder or one of their subclass
+	- Bundle, SparseArray, IBinder or one of their subclasses
-	- Parcelable, Serializable or one of their subclass
+	- Parcelable, Serializable or one of their subclasses
 	- String[], CharSequence[]
 	- Parcelable[]